 - “I had to get CI green.”

-- “I had to fix a couple of bugs so work on the feature was delayed.”
+- “I had to fix a couple of bugs, so work on the feature was delayed.”

-Waiting for Deployments
+Waiting for Deployments and Developer Productivity

 It’s possible that your developer is missing a piece of data to understand a bug, so he’s waiting on that new log line he deployed.
-Maybe he’s even braver and decided to just go ahead and deploy a potential fix to try to see if this will solve the issue, as data collection is just too hard.
+Maybe he’s even braver and decided just to go ahead and deploy a potential fix to try to see if this will solve the issue, as data collection is just too hard.

 If your developers knew what was happening in remote environments, they wouldn’t have to continuously wait on deployments just to learn more.
 Improving communication and visibility around deployments can help reduce waiting times and increase developer productivity.

 Once your application moves from an innovation project to a service that provides business value to your customers, that’s when the real work begins.
 You get the fun task of supporting them as they grope blindly through your product, failing to grasp its very meaning.
 And they love nothing more than reporting those pesky little bugs and sending their account executives to hunt you down until they are fixed.